sftpplus/sftpplus-docs/src/doc_source/operation/http.rst

 while the HTTPS protocol is based on
 `RFC 2818 <http://tools.ietf.org/html/rfc2818>`_.

-The Local Manager GUI provides configuration options and status indications to the state of the `http` or `https` service:
+The Web Manager GUI provides configuration options and status indications to the state of the `http` or `https` service:

 ..  image:: /_static/operation/http-https-enabled.png